June 24, 2020 - Meagan Palmer

 Mandatory COVID-19 Health Insurance: Starting on November 14th, it is now required that all travelers to the Bahamas purchase COVID-19 insurance.
 The coverage includes medical expense, trip interruption and trip delay due to quarantine, and medical evacuation benefits.
 Find how much you would need to pay based on the length of your stay.
 Although this coverage does offer protection for COVID-19 related events, it’s best to supplement it with a comprehensive travel insurance policy for other travel-related mishaps.

 COVID Test Result Submission: Also, all travelers must test negative using a COVID-19 molecular swab test with results posted online with their travel health visa application before entry into the Bahamas.
 The test results must not occur more than five days before arrival.
-If you’re staying for more than 5 days, you’ll likely need to take a rapid test.
+If you’re staying for more than 5 days, you’ll likely need to take a rapid test once you are at the destination.

 Social Distancing & Curfews Enforced: Travelers must maintain a three to six-foot distance from others and wear a face mask or be subject to a fine.
-Daily curfew mandates are expected to be followed from 6 pm – 5 am on the weekends and 9 pm – 5 am during the week, even for tourists.
+Daily curfew mandates are expected to be followed 10 pm – 5 am, even for tourists.

 Also, there is a mandatory 14-day quarantine upon arrival to the Bahamas if you are symptomatic or tested positive for COVID-19 as well as when traveling from one island to another.
 Once this time period is up, the traveler is required to take another coronavirus test that must show negative results.
 Although the “no sail order” for cruises expired on October 31st, there is now a conditional sailing order in place.
 It might be best to reschedule your cruise for 2021 and book a vacation to the Bahamas instead.